 - Some plants, notably acacias, will increase the amount of bitter-tasting tannin in their leaves within 15 minutes of when animals browse them, resulting in kudu moving on to the next plant after only a short time.

-About the Kudu
+About the Kudu for the Safari Hunter

 Wounded Kudu can keep running for many miles without stopping or resting.

-Kudu bulls are much larger than females.
+Bulls are much larger than females.

-The kudu is a browser and feeds on various leaves of trees and shrubs indigenous to South Africa.
+The Kudu is a browser and feeds on various leaves of trees and shrubs indigenous to South Africa.

 New-born calves aged 4-6 weeks old are hidden away and nursed by their mothers, who visit them for nursing.